66yr Old Wants to Repeat Similar Age Related Time for Marathon

 Whether more mileage is indeed the answer depends a lot on how much mileage you are doing now and how many running workouts you currently do.
 I am assuming you are running 4-5 times a week, one long run, mostly easy paced runs and a once-in-a-while tempo run.

-• In addition to the long run, do a mid-week mid-long run, at least 90 minutes in length.
+As part of your marathon training, in addition to the long run, do a mid-week mid-long run, at least 90 minutes in length.
+You want to get very familiar with an effortless couple of hours of running.

 Marathon Training Tips - some further advice regarding marathon training.

-Wishing you best of luck in your upcoming training and in your next marathon!
+I hope these tips help you on your marathon quest.
+Stay motivated and enjoy your running journey.
+Wishing you the best of luck in your upcoming training and your next marathon!

 Kind regards,